 6.Woodweb - A great woodworking resource site.
 Information and discussion on everything wood related from cutting down the tree to producing fine furniture and everything in between.

-8. Woodgears - Mattias Wandel is a true innovator and Canadian resource, Mattias sells some of the best diy woodworking shop plans I have ever come across.
+8. Woodgears - Mattias Wandel is a true innovator, Mattias sells some of the best diy woodworking shop plans I have ever come across.
 He also hosts pictures and the story behind many of his clients builds.

-3. Home Made Tools - Exhaustive home made tools archive with a huge builder index.
-Tools and accessories of all types are covered but the emphasis is on metalworking, machining, smithing, welding, sheet metal etc.
+12. Home Made Tools - Exhaustive home made tools archive with a huge builder index.

 Tool Sources And Supplies